Premik/blender_rhubarb_lipsync_ng/dev.md

   * By name - More instances (alow user defined) - will map action by matching name patterns (should provide some placeholder/expansions in the expression for objectName, etc)

 ### Normal
+* Baking - round to whole frames when not sub-frames visible
 * extended shapes- seems they are generated even when disabled -check
 * Mapping - integration with FaceIt - auto-populate mapping from rig expressions or shapekeys
   - try corrective shape-keys